 - Prediction models of system performance and power

 - Novel algorithms for Bayesian and blackbox optimization

 - Scalable frameworks for neural network hyperparameter optimization and tuning

-Stefan Wild is chairing a session at SC17 on Machine Learning and Quantum Computing.
+Stefan Wild chaired a session at SC17 on Machine Learning and Quantum Computing.

 Where have we been publishing?

 Here are some recent papers we have published in peer-reviewed journals or presented at conferences.